WHO and UNICEF warn of a decline in vaccinations during COVID-19

 Notes to editors

 Download photos , the report, data files and b-roll from UNICEF here or from WHO here.
-After 2pm CET 15 July, read the analysis of the data in this report, Are we losing ground? or browse the full vaccine coverage datasets from UNICEF or at WHO’s webpage.
+After 2pm CET 15 July, read the analysis of the data in this report, Are we losing ground?.
 Review presentation and graphs related to the data here.

 UNICEF promotes the rights and wellbeing of every child, in everything we do.
 Together with our partners, we work in 190 countries and territories to translate that commitment into practical action, focusing special effort on reaching the most vulnerable and excluded children, to the benefit of all children, everywhere.

 For more information about UNICEF and its work for children, visit https://www.unicef.org/eca/.